-This paper sets out the global tax policy of the Pernod Ricard Group and applies to all qualifying UK group entities for the financial year ending 30 June 2018.
+This paper sets out the global tax policy of the Pernod Ricard Group and applies to all qualifying UK group entities for the financial year ending 30 June 2019.
 In making this paper available, the UK Group is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.

-A significant contribution to the local communities
+A significant contribution to local communities

-In 2017, the Pernod Ricard Group’s Income tax charge on recurring items (business profit and financial result) was €509m.
+In 2018, the Group Pernod Ricard’s income tax charge on recurring items (profit from recurring operations and financial result from recurring operations) was €520m.

-In addition to corporate income tax, Pernod Ricard pays and collects numerous other taxes, including sales taxes, excise taxes and customs duties, employment taxes, property taxes and other local taxes specific to each jurisdiction as part of the Group’s economic contribution to the communities in which we operate.
-The total tax contribution of Pernod Ricard is estimated to around €5.8 billion (data non-audited).
+In addition to corporate income tax, Pernod Ricard pays and collects numerous other taxes and contributions, including sales taxes, customs and excise duties, payroll taxes, property taxes and other local taxes specific to each country, as part of the Group’s economic contribution to the communities in which it operates.
+Pernod Ricard’s total contribution is estimated at around €5.9 billion (unaudited data).